 - Design and reserve water vapor channels during installation.

-- Pay close attention to caulking the Carrara tile mosaic joints to prevent water penetration.
+- Properly caulk the Carrara tile mosaic joints to prevent water penetration.